 Upgrading the Melton Recycling Facility to meet better practice resource recovery standards and the needs of the growing population.

 Project: Production of tyre crumb derived composite material

-Description: Creating tyre crumb derived Polymeric Powder from end-of-life tyres for use in the large volume irrigation pipes and sewerage pipes markets.
+Installing machinery to create tyre crumb derived polymeric powder from end-of-life tyres to use in large volume irrigation pipe and sewerage pipe markets.

-Description: This project will install machinery to colour sort and clean the 3–8mm fraction into 22,000 tonnes per annum of saleable products.
+Installing machinery to colour sort and clean the 3–8mm glass fraction into saleable products.

 Project: Coffee Grounds and Flexible Plastic Recycling Expansion

-Description: Infrastructure to allow the expansion of the collection of spent coffee grounds from retail and manufacturing venues.
-Also instituting a concurrent flexible plastics recycling collection.
+Installing infrastructure to expand the collection of spent coffee grounds from retail and manufacturing venues to use as soil amendment and establish a concurrent flexible plastics recycling collection.

 Project: Recycling plant expansion

-Description: Purchase and install new proven re-processing equipment to allow the recycling more post-consumer waste.
+Purchasing and installing new proven reprocessing equipment to recycle more post-consumer plastics.

-Description: Establish a state of the art washing facility which will utilise best practise technologies in the processing of typically untreatable waste streams currently being sent to landfill.
+Establishing a state-of-the-art washing facility using best practice technologies to process typically untreatable waste streams currently being sent to landfill.